 Stroll in the historical center, and savour Ravenna’s authentic atmosphere

-Another reason to visit Ravenna is that tourism is still limited, and if you spend more than just one day, you’ll get to savor authentic local life.
+Another reason to visit Ravenna is that tourism is still limited.
+Thus, if you spend more than just one day, you’ll get to savor authentic local life.

 The heart of Ravenna is the beautiful Piazza del Popolo, with its elegant pastel-colored facades and the impressive clock tower overlooking the square.
 Like in many European cities, the most beautiful squares are gathering places where people meet for a chat or chill out at a café, possibly outdoors.
 You can visit Ravenna’s historical center alone, at your own pace.
 Or you can take a walking guided tour of Ravenna to discover more of this fascinating city.